kstenerud/concise-encoding/cte-specification.md

 Denotes the absence of data.
 Some languages implement this as the `null` value.

-Use nil judiciously and sparingly, as some languages have restrictions on how it may be used in data structures.
+Note: Use nil judiciously and sparingly, as some languages may have restrictions on how and if it may be used.

 Example: